How To Light Photography Prints And Artwork

 But if your art piece is landscape oriented, portrait-oriented, or even a panoramic style, you will need at least two or maybe even three or more fixtures to light it evenly edge to edge.

-It should be noted that the chart above shows hard-edged pools of light for illustration purposes, but in reality, light beams are brightest in the middle and usually have soft, feathered edges that fade in intensity.
+It is important to note that the chart above shows hard-edged pools of light for illustration purposes, but in reality, light beams are brightest in the middle and usually have soft, feathered edges that fade in intensity.

 Choosing The Beam Angle For Your Space